duju211/tour_de_france_map/README.md

     ‘robots.txt’ file (Perepolkin (2023))
 -   Scrape all html files resulting from the above mentioned editions.
-    By using functions from the ‘polite’ package we automatically obey the rules defined from the host
+    By using functions from the ‘polite’ package we automatically obey the rules defined by the host
 -   Search for all html elements that represent links (Wickham (2024))
 -   Further filter those links for elements with the text ‘GPX’ in them (excluding links that don’t represent ‘.gpx’ files) and extract the